AdobeDocs/experience-platform.en/help/query-service/guardrails.md

 There are two types of default limits within this document:

-* **Soft limit**: It is possible to go beyond a soft limit, however soft limits provide a recommended guideline for system performance.
+* **Soft limit**: You can go beyond a soft limit, however soft limits provide a recommended guideline for system performance.

 * **Hard limit**: A hard limit provides an absolute maximum.